All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Is lifelong medication for weight management really necessary?

 For many patients with obesity, yes.
 Research increasingly shows that obesity involves biological mechanisms (hormone regulation, metabolic set points, brain signaling) that make long-term weight maintenance without pharmacological support extremely difficult.
-This does not mean every patient needs medication forever, but it means the expectation of "completing" a course of weight loss medication and maintaining results independently is unrealistic for most people.
+This doesn't mean every patient needs medication forever, but it means the expectation of "completing" a course of weight loss medication and maintaining results independently is unrealistic for most people.

 $1,000-$1,200/mo (brand) Contact provider for current pricing